 - 1 tbsp green onions (green parts only, chopped)

-Heat your garlic infused oil in a saucepan over medium heat, then add your spices (chili powder through salt).
+- Heat your garlic-infused oil in a saucepan over medium heat, then add your spices (chilli powder through salt).
 Give them a swirl to turn the oil into a paste, then quickly add your low FODMAP salsa and tomato paste.
 Stir the ingredients together, then add your water.
 Simmer, uncovered, for 15-20 minutes.

-Place a few spoonfulls of enchilada sauce in the bottom of the 13 x 9" baking dish.
+- Place a few spoonfuls of enchilada sauce in the bottom of the 13 x 9″ baking dish.
 Spread the sauce lightly over the bottom of the pan to prevent the enchiladas from sticking.